tomosglaciology/GlacialLakeExtractions/scripts/README.md

 - [GEE](https://github.com/tomosglaciology/GlacialLakeExtractions/tree/main/scripts/gee) contains Google Earth Engine (GEE) scripts used for data extraction, preprocessing, and analysis.

+  - [DifferentRegion](https://github.com/tomosglaciology/GlacialLakeExtractions/tree/main/scripts/gee/DifferentRegion) contains a generalised version of the exported classifier script, with a step-by-step tutorial for applying the trained classifier to a new study area.

 ### Notes

 - See the README within each subfolder for more detailed information on structure and usage.